tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 decryption fails, the server continues to the next candidate ECHConfig.
 Otherwise, the server reconstructs ClientHelloInner from EncodedClientHelloInner, as described in {{encoding-inner}}.
-It then stops iterating over the candidate ECHConfigList.
+It then stops iterating over the candidate ECHConfig values.

 Upon determining the ClientHelloInner, the client-facing server then forwards the ClientHelloInner to the appropriate backend server, which proceeds as in